 - The local co-director of the LN Doctoral School, Anthony Holtmaat in Geneva and Jean-Pierre Hornung in Lausanne

-- Two Lemanic researchers from different reseach fields
+- Two to three Lemanic researchers from different reseach fields

 - The LNDS coordinator.